 Overall, an SBEM Calculation provides a clear picture of the energy performance and carbon emissions of your proposed building.
 An obvious indication of the proposed building energy usage is shown through the Energy Performance Asset Rating which is located on the Non-Domestic Energy Performance Certificate (EPC) generated by the SBEM Calculation.

 You may have also heard about Dynamic Simulation Modelling (DSM).
 This software is also used to calculate new build Commercial buildings, however, the software boasts greater accuracy and takes into account external factors which can impact energy consumption.

 DSM is usually required for larger more complex buildings (shopping centres, airports, skyscrapers) however we also recommend this software for clients who require more detailed analysis and calculations of their proposed non-domestic project.

 An SBEM assessment is required at the beginning and end of a construction project.
 The Elmhurst Services team can work off plans to perform SBEM calculations at both the Design and As-Built Stage.

 Design Stage SBEM Calculation- A Design Stage SBEM Calculation is required before construction of the building commences.
-A Predicted EPC, SBEM report and Building Control/ Warrant Application should be submitted to a Building Control Body or Verifier (Scotland), otherwise construction cannot begin.
+A SBEM report and Building Control/ Warrant Application should be submitted to a Building Control Body or Verifier (Scotland), otherwise construction cannot begin.
 The sooner this is submitted the better.